Annabella Land & Cattle

 Further east towards the Bear Valley and Mormon Peak sections of the ranch are vast pastures that provide hundreds of acres of excellent grazing.
 Here visitors will enjoy spectacular views of the subranges within the Fishlake National Forest.
 Looping back to the ranch’s headquarters from these eastern portions of the ranch is an easy 20-minute drive.

-Improvements on the ranch include the owner’s main residence and a separate ranch manager’s facility, as well as a 50’ x 100’ shop/equipment storage barn, corrals, hay storage, and several other outbuildings.
+The ranch home boasts Sevier River frontage, and improvements on the ranch include a separate manager’s facility as well as a 50′ x 100′ shop/equipment storage barn, corrals, hay storage, and several other outbuildings.
 Also included on the property are a historic homestead and 2 small hunting cabins located on the mountain portion of the ranch.
 Access to the small town of Annabella, the location of the ranch headquarters, is via a short drive from the junctions of Interstates 15 and 70 (I-80 & I-70).

 The ranch owners and their guests have harvested sizable elk and mule deer over the years.
 Annabella Land & Cattle is the largest stakeholder in the Monroe Mountain Trophy Elk Association, a private property owners association.
 The association qualifies for elk (Rocky Mountain Bull), deer (Mule Buck), and wild turkey landowner permits.
 The association is run by a successful and highly respected guide service.
 Due to Utah’s landowner tag program, the ranch is privy to 2 bull elk tags in addition to +/- 12 buck deer tags based on current herd counts.
 Opportunities for Upland (pine hen) and waterfowl hunting also exist on the ranch.